Kasey Warner

-Karl K. Warner is an American attorney who served as the United States Attorney for the Southern District of West Virginia.
+Karl Kuldrian "Kasey" Warner II is an American attorney who served as the United States Attorney for the Southern District of West Virginia.

 Early life and education

 Kasey Warner graduated from United States Military Academy at West Point in 1974.
 Warner then graduated from the West Virginia University School of Law in 1980.
 Warner attended JAG School at the University of Virginia and entered U.S. Army JAG Corps.